MLRIP: Pre-training a military language representation model with informative factual knowledge and professional knowledge base: 1 Introduction

-To evaluate the performance of our proposed model MLRIP, we first construct a set of benchmark datasets for comparison, and then we conduct experiments on two knowledge-driven NLP tasks, i.e., entity typing and relation classification.
-The experimental results show that MLRIP significantly outperforms BERT and ERNIE-Baidu, by taking full advantage of lexical, syntactic, and factual knowledge information within sentences, and knowledge from domain-specific knowledge base.
-We also evaluate MLRIP on military NER, and MLRIP still achieves comparable results.
-In addition, we perform ablation studies on all the strategies and the corresponding experimental present that our strategy achieve improvement individually and benefit downstream tasks accordingly.
+To address these challenges, we propose MLRIP (Military Language Representation with Integrated Prior Knowledge), a novel framework specifically designed for military text mining.
+Our approach modifies existing knowledge masking strategies by explicitly incorporating prior factual knowledge from input sentences to enhance the prediction of masked units, while introducing a relation-level masking technique to augment the representation of operational knowledge.
+Furthermore, we develop a two-stage entity replacement strategy that first employs same-entity mention substitution to capture coreference variations, followed by fact-based replacement using domain-specific knowledge bases to inject authentic military knowledge.
+This comprehensive approach ensures robust integration of domain-specific prior knowledge while minimizing noise and maintaining semantic consistency.

-In summary, our contributions are as follows: \begin{itemize} \item {We propose a model named MLRIP for military text mining, and we introduce a new knowledge masking strategy for training language representation model, and also, we introduce a new knowledge incorporation method for injecting military domain-specific knowledge into language representation model.} \item {Our model has significantly promoted the performance for knowledge-driven military NLP downstream tasks, such as entity typing and relation extraction.} \item {We constructe various benchmark datasets for military text mining.}\\ \end{itemize}
+To evaluate the effectiveness of MLRIP, we construct comprehensive benchmark datasets for military NLP tasks and conduct extensive experiments on entity typing and relation classification.
+Our results demonstrate that MLRIP significantly outperforms baseline models such as BERT and ERNIE-Baidu by leveraging lexical, syntactic, and factual knowledge within sentences, combined with insights from military knowledge bases.
+Additional evaluations on military named entity recognition show comparable results, while ablation studies confirm that each component of our framework contributes individually to downstream task improvement.